Throughout our lives, age can cause many changes to occur in the body. Hair loss is a common side effect for many patients, both male and female.

 This is the main cause of hair loss for both men and women and can be characterized by certain noticeable side effects.
 However, the underlying reason may depend on various factors.

 Understanding what the cause of your hair loss is can also help determine what type of treatment will be ideal for you.
 For some women, it can be genetic or connected to certain medications.
-For others, it can be the result of a health condition, thyroid disorders, anemia, autoimmune diseases, polycystic ovary syndrome (PCOS), and even skin conditions like psoriasis.
-In a vast majority of cases, hair loss is simply a natural side effect of aging.
+For some of our Newport Beach female hair loss patients, it can be the result of a health condition, thyroid disorders, anemia, autoimmune diseases, polycystic ovary syndrome (PCOS), and even skin conditions like psoriasis.
+In a vast majority of cases, female hair loss is simply a natural side effect of aging.

 Female hair loss may be addressed using different procedures and treatment options.
 Ultimately, it will depend on your unique needs, including the level of hair loss a patient is experiencing and what their desired results are.
 Additionally, certain health factors may affect your ability to successfully undergo hair loss treatment.
 The type of hair loss you are experiencing can also determine what type of treatment is best for you.